 Let’s try to apply some of our newfound amide synthesis skillz to try to build a really simple dipeptide, glycine-alanine.
-If we can build a simple dipeptide now, we can use learn what we’ve learned to show how even more complex peptides are made in a later post.
-Did you know that Nobel Prize winner Bruce Merrifield synthesized insulin by joining one amino acid together at a time?
+If we can build a simple dipeptide now, we can use learn what we’ve learned to show how even more complex peptides are made in a later post. [see post: Introduction to peptide synthesis] Did you know that Nobel Prize winner Bruce Merrifield synthesized insulin by joining one amino acid together at a time?
 Yes, really.

 Of the three methods we listed for making amides, only two are potentially useful for forming peptide bonds: 1) the acid chloride method, or 2) synthesis via a coupling agent like DCC.
 [Hydrolysis of nitriles only provides primary amides, R-CONH2 , so it is not an option for peptide synthesis].